-6. Regulatory Options
+6. Options

-FSANZ is required to consider the impact of various regulatory (and non-regulatory) options on all sectors of the community, which includes consumers, food industries and governments in Australia and New Zealand.
+FSANZ is required to consider the impact of various regulatory (and non-regulatory) options on all sectors of the community, which includes consumers, food industries and governments in Australia and New Zealand

-There are no options other than a variation to the Code for this Application.
-Therefore the two regulatory options available for this Application are:
+The two regulatory options available for this Application are:

 - Option 1.
-Not approve the use of phospholipase A_1 from A. oryzae containing the gene coding for phospholipase A_1 from F. venenatum as a processing aid. - Option 2.
-Approve phospholipase A_1 from A. oryzae containing the gene coding for phospholipase A_1 from F. venenatum as a processing aid.
+Not approve the use of phospholipase $A_1$ from A. oryzae containing the gene coding for phospholipase $A_1$ from F. venenatum as a processing aid. - Option 2.
+Approve phospholipase $A_1$ from A. oryzae containing the gene coding for phospholipase $A_1$ from F. venenatum as a processing aid.